 Example 3: UML Deployment Diagram

-This diagram was created in ConceptDraw PRO using the UML Deployment Library from the Rapid UML Solution.
+This diagram was created in ConceptDraw DIAGRAM using the UML Deployment Library from the Rapid UML Solution.
 An experienced user spent 10 minutes creating this sample.

 This sample diagram demonstrates the UML Deployment Diagram.
 It’s a good idea to use different colors when drawing UML diagrams, this makes them bright, colorful, and attractive.